santifiorino/tesis-de-licenciatura/dataset_creator/readme.md

 ```bash
 node gui/server.js
 ```
-3. Visit http://localhost:3000 to listen to the audios by genre or instrument, edit their promps or delete them!
+3. Visit http://localhost:3000 to listen to the audios by genre, instrument or effects, edit their promps or delete them

 <img src="https://i.imgur.com/Iwhown6.png"></img>